MatedAiHub/MatedAiHub/README.md

 ---

-## 🛠️ Installation & Setup

-MatedAiHub features a quick and easy web-based installer that guides you through the setup process.

-**Before Installation:**
-*   Ensure your server meets the [Server Requirements](https://docs.matedaihub.com/#server-requirements).
-*   Create a MySQL/MariaDB database.

-**Installation Steps:**
-1. Upload all files to your web server.
-2. Navigate to `yourdomain.com/install/` in your browser.
-3. Follow the on-screen instructions (server checks, database details, admin account creation, license verification).
-4.  **CRITICAL:** Delete the `/install/` directory and `database/schema.sql` after successful installation for security.

-**Essential Post-Installation Steps:**
-*   Configure your AI providers and API keys in the Admin Panel.
-*   Set up crucial Cron Jobs for automation (RSS fetching, AI bots, newsletters).
-Details and commands are available in your Admin Panel and the [Documentation](https://docs.matedaihub.com/#understanding-cron-jobs).

----

 ## 📚 Documentation & Support

 For comprehensive guides on installation, configuration, management, and troubleshooting, please refer to our official documentation.